typegoose/typegoose/docs/guides/migration/migrate-10.md

 See [Duplicate Option Definition [E032]](../error-warning-details.md#duplicate-option-definition-e032).
 :::

+## `buildSchema` now only accepts 2 arguments instead of 3

+With Typegoose 10.0 `buildSchema` now only accepts 2 arguments instead of 3, where the last 2 (previously named `options` and `overwriteOptions`) have been merged into just `options`.

 ## Option `runSyncIndexes` has been removed

 The Model Option `runSyncIndexes` has been removed.
 If wanting to continue to use it, manually call `model.syncIndexes()`.